The Accelerated BSN (ABSN) is designed specifically for bachelor's prepared individuals

 1. Graduate of an accredited college or university with an approved bachelor’s degree.

-3. TEAS Admission Assessment Score.
+Assessment Technology Institute (ATI).
 To learn more, visit the TEAS website.

 5. Completion of the following prerequisite courses or their approved equivalents with a grade of ‘C’ or above.*

 6. Completion of three of the five science prerequisites by the application deadline.

 All other prerequisites may be in-progress at the application deadline but must be

 completed prior to matriculation.
 The five sciences that apply to this rule are indicated

 Students may elect to complete the course prerequisites at a community college or other university.
 Prior course equivalency approval is required for courses taken at another institution.
 Click here for more information about North Carolina Community College course equivalencies for the prerequisites.

 Note - Admission to the ABSN Option is highly selective.
 Admission selection criteria for eligible applications will be based on: